Shi-Soul/offline_multitask/readme.md

         - td error is very large: in terminal state, target value is super small, but the Q value is very large
         - in offline training, the model have no idea about the terminal state and timestep limit
         - **possible solution**: reward normalization
-- (working) Implement Model base method
+- (done) Implement Model base method
     - Implemented MLP & VAE model.
     - (problem) how to use the model?
-- (working) Implement Decision Transformer
+- (done) Implement Decision Transformer
-- (future) comparison experiments
+- (working) comparison experiments
     - find best parameter for existing algorithms
     - does more data help?
     - does adding noise help?
+- (working) interface
+    - 需要把最佳模型包装起来, 做成agent_example能调用的形式

 ## Usage